 Route 21B: Crackington - Blisland via Bodmin Moor:

-11.1 km: The website of Wilsey Down Hotel in Hallworthy is down, but seems to be open for business
+11.1 km: The website of Wilsey Down Hotel in Hallworthy is down, but it is open for business

 21.8 km: The website of Warmington House in Camelford is down, but seems to be open for business